kulikov0/headless-client/README.md

 ### WebRTC

-- The SDP has pion's shape.
-The codec set and payload types are pion defaults.
-  The attribute order is pion's.
-A server that reads the offer can detect all of this.
+- The codec set and payload types in the SDP are pion defaults.
+A server that reads the offer can detect them.
+The attribute order, identity strings and RTCP feedback lines already match Chrome.
 - No keepalive is sent to the STUN and TURN servers.
 Chrome sends one every 10 s to each, in addition to the peer keepalive.
 Over a 301 s capture this library sent four packets to its STUN server and six to its TURN server, all in two gathering rounds, then nothing for the remaining 218 s.
-- RTCP feedback format and cadence have not been audited.
+- The RTCP packet format and cadence on the wire have not been audited.
+The feedback types negotiated in the SDP match Chrome.
 - The ICE candidate priority is one number that packs the candidate type, a local preference and the component. pion always writes 65535 as the local preference, so a host candidate gets 2130706431 where the reference capture